Forward-UIUC-2021F/Dashboard-chart-db-explorer/README.md

 #### Take-aways:
 1. for chart section:
 	1) user can freely name the chart by replacing "name_it_your_self 1" with the name
-	2) "query" and "chart_def" are required
+	2) "query", "chart_def" and "title" are required
-	3) "title" and "x", "y" (stands for xy mapping) are optional
+	3) "x", "y" (stands for xy mapping) are optional
 	4) at present, we only support histogram/line chart/scatter/table
 2. for markdown definition:
 	1) user can freely name the chart by replacing "name_it_your_self 2" with the name